 The study zone had five districts and one town administration.
 Two of the districts were selected by simple random sampling (SRS) and the town administration was included.
 The list of kebeles (the smallest administrative unit in the district) as a sampling frame was obtained from each district and the town administration bureau.

 The kebeles were stratified in to highland and lowland.
 Accordingly, 29 highland and 31 lowland kebeles were identified, sequentially numbered and three of them randomly drawn from each stratum.
-In the six selected kebeles there were 55 HDAs (clusters).
-The clusters were again numbered and one cluster was randomly assigned to intervention or control arm in each stratum.
-In this way, 24 clusters (12 in each arm) were assigned by a supervisor (health officer with BSc degree) who was unaware of the study-arm assignments.
+In the six selected kebeles there were a total of 55 HDAs (clusters).
+Among them, four clusters were randomly selected from each Kebele (4*6=24clusters).
+Finally, two of the clusters were randomly assigned to intervention or control arm by a supervisor (health officer with BSc degree) who was unaware of the study-arm assignments in each stratum.
 Due to the nature of intervention, blinding of the participants was not applied.
-The schematic presentation of the sampling procedure was summarized in figure 1.
+The schematic presentation of the sampling procedure was summarized in (figure 1).

 The intervention was targeted at the cluster level.
 Clusters were health development armies containing 27-30 households in the village.
 From each household a women of reproductive age group who was primarily responsible for household meal preparation was selected to participate in the trial.

 To execute the trial, first educational and training tools were prepared.
 The tools contain clear message on iodine, its source, benefits of iodized salt, how to handle and use iodized salt, how to store it and the consequences of not using iodized salt.
 To prepare these tools, we referred available resources from World Health Organization (WHO), United Nations children’s fund (UNICEF), Iodine Global Network (IGN), Ethiopian Demographic and Health Survey (EDHS), National micro-nutrient guide lines and adapted to local context and target groups [23, 30-34].

 Health Development Army members selection for training